open-edge-insights/eii-core/README.md

   > **Note:**
   >
   > - In the IPC mode, when the publisher (example, ia_video_ingestion or ia_video_analytics) is running as root then the subscriber (For example ia_visualizer, ia_imagestore, ia_influxdbconnectorm, ia_video_profiler etc.) should also run as root by adding `user: root` in the respective docker-compose.yml file.
-  > - In case one notices `Failed to create plugin for device GPU/ clGetPlatformIDs error`, please verify if the hostsystem supports GPU device.
+  > - If you get a `Failed to create plugin for device GPU/ clGetPlatformIDs error` message then check if the hostsystem supports GPU device.
 Try installing the required drivers from [OpenVINO-steps-for-GPU](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html#additional-GPU-steps).
-Certain platforms like TGL can have compatibility issus with Ubuntu kernel version, so make sure the compatible kernel version is installed.
+Certain platforms like TGL can have compatibility issus with the Ubuntu kernel version.
+Esure the compatible kernel version is installed.

 ### Custom User Defined Functions